 Overall, this GPS is worth the money, with a great interface, sturdy build, camera, bright screen, large memory, and decent battery life.
 If it is within your budget, this is a definite winner.

-Specific features: Garmin 010-00928-10 Rino 650T GPS Device includes a preloaded 100k topographic map and a 1 year subscription to Birdseye Satellite Imagery; a 2.6” 65K color touchscreen that is glove friendly; a 5-watt two-way radio with a 2 mile range; high sensitivity GPS; and three built-in sensors: altimeter, barometer, and 3-axis electronic compass.
+Specific features: 100k topographic map and a 1 year subscription to Birdseye Satellite Imagery, 2.6 inch 65K color touchscreen that is glove friendly, 5-watt two-way radio with a 2 mile range, high sensitivity GPS, and three built-in sensors: altimeter, barometer, and 3-axis electronic compass.